-For e-commerce businesses, a special segment of bounced traffic is represented by users that have abandoned their shopping cart.
+For e-commerce businesses, a special segment of bounced traffic is represented by users that have abandoned their shopping carts.
 These users actually have a strong inclination to buy something from you, more so than website visitors for example.
 With the right offer, converting them into customers after retargeting should be easy.

 Use dynamic text replacement to ensure consistency between your ad’s promise and your landing page.
 Let’s say you advertise for “most comfortable chairs”; your UVP can be: Looking for “most comfortable chairs” in [CITY]?
-You’re at the right place!
+You’re in the right place!

 6. Applying the Pareto principle to targeted locations